 How to heal your inner child?

-The process of healing your inner child, as a lot of psychological processes, isn’t quick and easy and nor is extremely difficult, but… It requires a lot of patience, energy and most importantly – your willingness and commitment.
+The process of healing your inner child, as with a lot of psychological processes, isn’t quick and easy and nor is extremely difficult, but… It requires a lot of patience, energy and most importantly – your willingness and commitment.
 Healing your inner child might be revealing and freeing, but it also might be very painful.
 No matter what will come along, you need to remember that you are doing it for YOU and for a better life and it’s totally worth it.

 Our inner child is that little cupcake that lived on this planet years ago.
 It came into this world without knowing and understanding what it is, what s/he has to do, what to think and what to feel.
 The inner child wants the same basic things as we all want – to be loved, accepted, acknowledged, secure and happy.